How Much Internet Speed Do I Need?

 Use fewer devices

 The more devices you have, the more strain you’re putting on your internet speed—so you can get a smoother connection by disconnecting devices you don’t need on the Wi-Fi.
-This will also use less data: if you’re on a satellite internet, you’ll have longer before you might exceed your data cap and have your speed slowed down.
+This will also use less data: if you’re on satellite internet, you’ll have longer before you might exceed your data cap and have your speed slowed down.

 Pro tip